lujainmostafaAI/Glow/README.md

-This Chatbot is made specially for people who are tired of living because they feel lonely and misunderstood.
-When you use it you will see how useful it it.
+This Chatbot can't just communicate with you and understand you; it is trained to understand your emotions and feelings and make you feel better.
+There are many young people now who are tired of living for many reasons, but the main reason is that they feel lonely and no one can understand them.
+So that's basically made for anyone who feels lonely.